Culver Boulevard Median Bike Path: History

 The median is a rail trail, using the right-of-way of a route that was originally the Redondo Beach via Playa del Rey Line.
-The tracks were used by Pacific Electric Red Cars passenger trolleys until World War II, and later used by Southern Pacific Railway to haul freight.
+The tracks were used by Pacific Electric Red Cars passenger trolleys until World War II, and later used by Southern Pacific Railroad to haul freight.

-”Through the co-operation of Southern Pacific” Culver City landscaped a section of the Culver Blvd. median with “trees, shrubbery and a sprinkler system” in 1966 “to obscure railroad tracks.”
+"Through the co-operation of Southern Pacific" Culver City landscaped a section of the Culver Blvd. median with "trees, shrubbery and a sprinkler system" in 1966 "to obscure railroad tracks."
 This three-quarter mile (1.2 km) stretch of approximately between Jackson Avenue and Elenda Street is currently beyond the extent of the bike path.

 Culver City purchased their remaining section of the right-of-way from Southern Pacific and landscaped it some time before 1985.

 In the early 1980s, developers sought to build housing on the Los Angeles section but their plans were rejected by the city council.

 In 1996, the median officially became a class I bike route when Culver City redesigned the .75 mile section located in Culver City between Elenda and Sawtelle, and established separate walking and biking paths protected from adjacent car traffic.

-Los Angeles initiated an improvement project for the stretch between Sawtelle and McConnell in 1997, prior to which “On the Los Angeles section, a 60 feet-wide swath of dirt and weeds cuts through residential neighborhoods.
+Los Angeles initiated an improvement project for the stretch between Sawtelle and McConnell in 1997, prior to which "On the Los Angeles section, a 60 feet-wide swath of dirt and weeds cuts through residential neighborhoods.
 Discarded furniture, including mattresses and sofas, and broken-down appliances often are dumped along the median.
-Cars and trucks, even 18-wheel big rigs, park there.”
+Cars and trucks, even 18-wheel big rigs, park there."

 The section from Sepulveda Boulevard west to Berryman was repaved and re-striped.
-In 2022, the Culver City section between Elenda and Sepulveda was reconstructed and replanted as part of a larger project that “installed underground water features to detain rainwater and other urban run-off, for both infiltration and for use for irrigation.”
+In 2022, the Culver City section between Elenda and Sepulveda was reconstructed and replanted as part of a larger project that "installed underground water features to detain rainwater and other urban run-off, for both infiltration and for use for irrigation."

 The cities of Los Angeles and Culver City are each responsible for the maintenance of the portions of the path that fall within their respective city limits.